 Japan and UNODC share the concerns about the seriousness of cybercrime even aggravated by the COVID-19 crisis.
-Japan acknowledges the role of UNODC in providing policy advice and capacity building to counter cybercrime internationally and appreciates the achievements of the Global Programme on Cybercrime.
+Japan acknowledges the role of UNODC in providing policy advice and capacity building to prevent and counter cybercrime internationally and appreciates the achievements of the Global Programme on Cybercrime.
 Following the guidance of the Kyoto Declaration, Japan and UNODC will enhance coordination and international cooperation to effectively prevent and combat the growing threat of cybercrime.
-Our work will add value to the debate through strategic threat analysis, building upon our 2020/2021 darknet and cybercrime assessments and operational advice.
-With regards to the discussion on a new international instrument pursuant to UN General Assembly resolution 74/247 and 75/282, Japan acknowledges and welcomes that UNODC has strengthened the functions of the secretariat through an increase in personnel.
+Our work will add value to the debate through technical assistance and strategic threat analysis, building upon our 2020/2021 darknet and cybercrime assessments and operational advice.
+With regards to the discussion on a new international instrument pursuant to UN General Assembly resolutions 74/247 and 75/282, Japan acknowledges and welcomes the role of UNODC in assisting the Chair and helping Member States move the process forward.
 Japan and UNODC reiterate that UNODC should continue to play a necessary role as the secretariat to facilitate this process, emphasizing the importance of promoting the rule of law in cyberspace and diminishing safe havens for cybercrime through elaborating an instrument which is agreeable for all Member States by consensus.

 b.
-Countering Trafficking in Persons and Migrant Smuggling
+Countering Trafficking in Persons and Smuggling of Migrants